alvinalmira/alvinalmira.github.io/essays/introduction.md

 But, I never took the first steps into coding until this year.

-By taking ITM352, I am taking my first steps towards learning what goes into making software.
+By taking ITM352, I am taking my first steps towards learning what goes into making technology work.
 There are a lot of things that I do not know.
 But by the end of this semester after all the struggles and countless hours staring at my screen, I would want know much more than the basics.
 I want to be able to make technology work for me the way I want it to.

-- Side note: I want to be able to grow old and school my grand children in the realms of technology. -
+- Side note: I want to be able to grow old and school my grand children in the realms of technology.